Basic Views and Policies on Corporate Governance of JSR

 JSR has established the Remuneration Advisory Committee and Nomination Advisory Committee as an advisory organization to Board of Directors.
 For details of the committees, please refer the “Supplementary Explanation” of “Voluntary Establishment of Committee” under [Directors] of “1.
 Organizational Composition and Operation” in “II.
 Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight in Management” of the Corporate Governance Report attached above.

 The Executive Committee holds extensive discussions on items relating to fundamental management initiatives, management policies, and management plans, along with important matters concerning the execution of business activities at each department.
 The committee thus gives direction in relation to these issues or receives reporting.
 As required, certain items submitted to this committee are passed on to the Board of Directors for further discussion.

-This committee is made up of CEO, the president, officers with directorship status, and officers appointed by the president, and responds to important business execution with the aim of expediting decision making and improving the efficiency of such operations.
+This committee is made up of CEO, the president, officers with directorship status, and officers or General Managers appointed by the chair, and responds to important business execution with the aim of expediting decision making and improving the efficiency of such operations.
 As a rule, this committee meets once a week, and is chaired by CEO or the president.
 The standing audit & supervisory board member also attends these committee meetings.

 3. Business Issues Committee

 The Business Issues Committee engages in broad-ranging debate about items related to fundamental management strategies and policies, basic policies behind specific projects, and changes to business strategies.
 It also shares information to ensure a common understanding of such matters and discusses the company's direction.
 Its findings are reflected in deliberations of the Board of Directors and the Executive Committee.
 The Business Issues Committee, which meets once a month, consists of CEO, the president and officers with directorship status, and is chaired by CEO or the president.

 4. Officers Committee